OneDrive/onedrive-api-docs/docs/controls/file-pickers/node/select-files.md

 }
 ```

-With the above code, one can click the default "Cancel" action button.
-Upon doing so an `Error` with the canceled by user message will be output to the Browser's console.
+To invoke the `onCancel` callback, click the default "Cancel" action button.
+An `Error` with the canceled by user message will then be output to the Browser's console.

 In the next section, we cover [applying a custom theme to your File Browser](theming-customization.md).